Narin-Games/Narin-Analytics-Unity-SDK/README.md

             builder.SetPublicKey(AnalyticsService.Metrix, METRIX_ID);

             //Some analytics services using slugs for each event that you sent
-            //You can define slug for each event that you sent
             //This line define slug for revenue event in Metrix service builder.SetRevenueSlug(AnalyticsService.Metrix, "ztcol");